-Polyhydroxy acids provide gentle exfoliation, so they’ll often work on the most sensitive of skin types.
+Polyhydroxy acids are gentle enough–even for the most sensitive of skin types.

 The trouble is, they’re obscure and hard to find.
 Especially since most skincare companies haven’t added PHA’s to their products yet.